JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ### Arrays

-Functions that eat or spit out arbitrary arrays are supported, as long as the forward mapping _and_ conditions return arrays of the same size.
+Functions that eat or spit out arbitrary vectors are supported, as long as the forward mapping _and_ conditions return vectors of the same size.

-If you deal with small arrays (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for increased performance.
+If you deal with small vectors (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for increased performance.

 ### Scalars

 Functions that eat or spit out a single number are not supported.
-The forward mapping _and_ conditions need arrays: instead of returning `val` you should return `[val]` (a 1-element `Vector`).
+The forward mapping _and_ conditions need vectors: instead of returning `val` you should return `[val]` (a 1-element `Vector`).
 Or better yet, wrap it in a static vector: `SVector(val)`.

-### Sparse arrays
+### Sparse vectors

 !!! danger "Danger"
-    Sparse arrays are not supported and might give incorrect values or `NaN`s!
+    Sparse vectors are not supported and might give incorrect values or `NaN`s!

-With ForwardDiff.jl, differentiation of sparse arrays will often give wrong results due to [sparsity pattern cancellation](https://github.com/JuliaDiff/ForwardDiff.jl/issues/658).
+With ForwardDiff.jl, differentiation of sparse vectors will often give wrong results due to [sparsity pattern cancellation](https://github.com/JuliaDiff/ForwardDiff.jl/issues/658).
 That is why we do not test behavior for sparse inputs.

 ## Number of inputs and outputs